I’ve noticed my blog getting some hits from the following type of search term:

 In doing so, I don’t think it would be unreasonable at all (using current equity valuations and yields) to achieve a yield across the portfolio closer to somewhere around 5%.

-That would then mean that one could expect passive dividend income on the order of $10,000 annually, which isn’t terribly far away from the passive income I’m generating (before factoring in my other passive income, like book royalties).
+That would then mean that one could expect passive dividend income on the order of $10,000 annually, which isn’t terribly far away from the passive income I’m generating (before factoring in my other passive income, like book royalties from my two best-selling books: The Dividend Mantra Way and 5 Steps To Retire In 5 Years).

 Moreover, this isn’t that far off from what many professional Thai workers earn.